baender/fats/README.md

 # fats

-So far fats is a experimental package containing functions for calculating Fourier transform and plotting filter responses.
+So far fats is an experimental package containing functions for calculating Fourier transform and plotting filter responses.
 WORK IN PROGRESS!